- Clemmons Farmers Market

 Become a Vendor

-Vendors must apply and be approved to participate.
+Vendors must apply to be added to any waitlist.
 Please read the rules and guidelines before applying.
+Due to the large number of applications, you will only be notified if you are accepted into the market.

 Please do not submit any forms of payment until your application has been reviewed, and you have received notification of approval from staff.